Limit trees for free group automorphisms: universality: Recognizing and centralizing atoroidal automorphisms

+We call this a recognition theorem because it lists a set of dynamical invariants (universal topmost pseudotree, stretch factors of the factored pseudometrics, and action on orbits of branches) that determine an atoroidal outer automorphism.
+Feighn--Handel's recognition theorem \cite[Theorem~5.3]{FH11} gives related dynamical invariants (attracting laminations, their stretch factors, non-repelling fixed points at infinity, and twist coordinates) that determine a {forward rotationless} outer automorphisms; their theorem can also be extended to all atoroidal outer automorphisms as in our corollary.

-Unlike Feighn--Handel's recognition theorem, our corollary only applies to atoroidal outer automorphisms; moreover, even though their theorem is only stated for \emph{forward rotationless} outer automorphisms it can be extended to all atoroidal outer automorphisms as in our corollary.
-A minor modification introducing \emph{twist coordinates} generalizes the corollary (and Feighn--Handel's recognition theorem) to outer automorphisms whose limit pretrees have cyclic point stabilizers.
+A minor change introducing {twist coordinates} extends our corollary (or Feighn--Handel's recognition theorem) to outer automorphisms whose limit pretrees have cyclic point stabilizers.
 With more care, the corollary should generalize to outer automorphisms whose restrictions to the point stabilizers of limit pretrees is linearly growing --- linearly growing automorphisms have canonical representatives~\cite{CL95}.
 Generalizing to all outer automorphisms would require having canonical nondegenerate representatives for all polynomially growing automorphisms.

-\begin{cor}[cf.~{\cite[Lemma 5.5]{FH09}}] If $\phi \colon F \to F$ is an atoroidal automorphism, then the centralizer of~$[\phi]$ in the outer automorphism group $\operatorname{Out}(F)$ is virtually a free abelian group with rank at most the number of $[\phi]$-orbits of attracting laminations for~$[\phi]$. \end{cor}
+\begin{cor} If $\phi \colon F \to F$ is an atoroidal automorphism, then the centralizer of~$[\phi]$ in the outer automorphism group $\operatorname{Out}(F)$ is virtually a free abelian group with rank at most the number of $[\phi]$-orbits of attracting laminations for~$[\phi]$. \end{cor}

-Again, this can be adapted to work for outer automorphisms whose limit pretrees have cyclic point stabilizers.
-Yassine Guerch recently gave another proof of this more general statement using different methods~\cite[Theorem~5.3]{Gue22}.
-With more care, our work or Feighn--Handel's can be combined with Andrew--Martino's paper~\cite[Theorem~1.5]{AM22} to characterize the centralizer of an outer automorphism whose restriction to point stabilizers of limit pretrees is linearly growing.
+Feighn--Handel do not explicitly state this corollary, but it follows from \cite[Lemma 5.5]{FH09}.
+Bestvina--Feighn--Handel previously proved that centralizers of {fully irreducible} outer automorphisms are virtually cyclic~\cite[Theorem~2.14]{BFH97}.
+In the first version of this paper, we claimed Corollary~\ref{cor-central} as a new result, and a referee told us the corollary follows from Feighn--Handel's work on CT maps.
+Our new proof uses the universal topmost pseudotree.

 \begin{proof} Let $(T, (\oplus_{j=1}^{k_i} \delta_{i,j})_{i=1}^n)$ be the universal topmost pseudotree for~$[\phi]$,~$C[\phi]$ the centralizer for~$[\phi]$ in $\operatorname{Out}(F)$, and $k \defeq \sum_{i=1}^n k_i$.
 Replace $C[\phi]$ with a finite index subgroup and assume it acts trivially on the attracting laminations for~$[\phi]$.
 If $[\phi'] \in C[\phi]$, then the universal pseudotree supports a $\phi'$-equivariant dilation by uniqueness of the pseudotree for~$[\phi]$.
 Thus we can define a group homomorphism $\ell \colon C[\phi] \to \mathbb R_{>0}^k$ that maps~$[\phi']$ to $(\lambda_{i,j}'\,:\,1 \le i \le n, 1 \le j \le k_i)$.
 The image of~$C[\phi]$ under each coordinate projection~$\ell_{i,j}$ of~$\ell$ is a cyclic subgroup of~$\mathbb R_{>0}$ by Corollary~\ref{cor-cyclicimage}.